How to Get Started with 3D Printing for Maximum Business Impact

 For instance, by using lightweight design and combining four parts into one by using 3D printing’s freedom of design, Philips is now saving around €89,000 a year.
 This was the result of a co-creation process between Philips and Materialise, where the two companies combined their expertise to rethink the entire production line.
 They could then design parts based solely on the requirements in the ideal factory process, leading to a "reinvented" lamp holder bracket, which was previously prone to part failure, and redesign a suction gripper.

 Shorter supply chains

 Another benefit of designing without the uncertainty of manufacturability is that you don’t need to worry about the tooling costs that come with other technologies.
-This brings about shorter supply chains as there are fewer steps between design and final product.
-Shorter supply chains also mean that you can reduce the amount of stock stored in a physical warehouse, and use a digital warehouse to deliver parts more rapidly.
-And while 3D design files can be sent from anywhere in the world, printing parts locally thanks to access to this digital warehouse can significantly reduce transportation costs.
+This brings about shorter supply chains as there are fewer steps between design and the final product.
+Shorter supply chains also mean that you can reduce the amount of stock stored in a physical warehouse and use a digital warehouse to deliver parts more rapidly.
+And while 3D design files can be sent from anywhere in the world, printing parts locally, thanks to access to this digital warehouse, can significantly reduce transportation costs.